Best hybrid cars to buy 2020

-Unlike the Prius, the Corolla is available as a hatch, saloon or Sports Tourer estate, so there’s flexibility in the range to suit most family buyers, as well as business users.
+Unlike the Prius, there’s no all-wheel drive version but for that won’t matter for those looking to maximise fuel efficiency.
+The Corolla is available as a hatch, saloon or Sports Tourer estate, so there’s flexibility in the range to suit most family buyers, as well as business users.

 The Corolla hybrid has been designed to do battle in the highly competitive family car market – it has to look good and be fun to drive while ticking all the practicality boxes – and Toyota has done a great job of making sure the car measures up.
 It’s miles ahead of the old Auris and is a genuine rival for established favourites like the Volkswagen Golf and Ford Focus.

 Those craving a little more punch can pick the top 2.0-litre hybrid model.
 With 177bhp on tap, 0-62mph takes just 7.9 seconds in the hatch; fuel economy and emissions take a slight hit, but this model still offers a great balance of performance and low running costs.

 - Economy: 188-217mpg

 Unlike some other models, the Prius Plug-In has a very different look to the ‘self-charging’ hybrid model.
 Beauty is in the eye of the beholder, but the Plug-In might offer a more appealing look to some buyers.
 There’s no doubting its talent, though, as the headline figures suggest.
 Its 8.8kWh battery takes around four hours to charge from a domestic socket, or two and a half hours from a wallbox.